musombaangel/musombaangel/README.md

 ## 🚀 About Me

-- 🌱 I’m currently studying data science and analytics and looking to do projects with a focus in NLP
+- 🌱 I’m currently studying data science and analytics and looking to do projects with a focus on Natural Language Processing
 - 🤝 I’m open to collaborating on interesting projects and open-source contributions
 - 💬 Ask me about python
 - 📫 How to reach me: musomba.angel@gmail.com